A70das/Arduino_Nano_Breakout_Board/Design Files/V1I1/README.md

 # Objective
-* It is designed for used a smd component.
+* It is designed in a very compact manner.
-*
+* It have on board edge connector because it is solderd in another PCB.
+* It shouldn't have any USB to UART interface module.

 # Schematic Diagram